Schools Performances

 Time: 11am

-Includes Post Show Q&A
+Includes a post-show Q&A

 Venue: Heath Ledger Theatre, State Theatre Centre of WA